chandanhpcic/docs/source/manual/captiveportal.rst

 ---------------
 Voucher Manager
 ---------------
-OPNsense's Captive Portal has an easy voucher creation system that exports the vouchers to a csv file for use with your favorite application.
+Reticen8's Captive Portal has an easy voucher creation system that exports the vouchers to a csv file for use with your favorite application.
 The export allows you to print vouchers by merging them with your Microsoft Word or LibreOffice template and create a good looking handout with your logo and company style.